 7 Christmas Movie Sequels You've Probably Never Heard Of

-Whether it's A Christmas Story, It’s a Wonderful Life, Miracle on 34th Street, or Die Hard, everyone has his or her own go-to Christmas movies.
+Whether it's A Christmas Story, It’s a Wonderful Life, Miracle on 34th Street, or Die Hard, everyone has their own go-to Christmas movies.
 Then there are the holiday movies that have been consigned to the Island of Misfit Christmas Movie Sequels—movies that people don’t love, because they just plain don’t know about.
 (Though, admittedly, film quality may also often play a part.)
 Here are seven examples of the latter.

 Fourteen years after rolling up to Clark Griswold’s house in a run-down old RV in 1989’s National Lampoon’s Christmas Vacation, Cousin Eddie (Randy Quaid) got a seasonal saga of his own with the made-for-TV Christmas Vacation 2: Cousin Eddie’s Island Adventure.
 This time around, Eddie and his family—including wife Catherine (Miriam Flynn, reprising her role along with Quaid) and Ed Asner as “Uncle Nick”—find themselves celebrating Christmas while trapped on a tropical island.
 Matty Simmons, producer of the other four Vacation movies, wrote the screenplay.
 He has only penned one movie since, National Lampoon’s Pucked, starring Jon Bon Jovi.
 (Yes, that’s real.)